Christmas in San Francisco: 25 Things To Do [2023 Guide]

 Hundreds of costumed performing characters transport you back to Victorian London.

-They guide you through the theatrically lit music halls, pubs, festive vendors, and dance floors.
+The theatrically lit music halls, pubs, festive vendors, and dancing made this a great experience.

 When: Select dates throughout December